lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/7_Use_Cromwell_&_WDL_for_Pipelines.md

  Conceptual workflow pattern is shown the the right.
 Note the use of docker container images as well.
 It's common to use bioinformatics tools, such as GATK or Hail with cromwell in pipelines.

 ### What is this
- - Scaling Compute Engine w/Google Pipelines API, cromwell orchestration using WDL language
+ - Scaling Compute Engine w/Google Life Sciences API, cromwell orchestration using WDL language.
+NOTE: Google Life Sciences API was called Google Genomics/Pipelines API previously.
+ - NOTE: WDL/Cromwell documentation uses the words 'workflow' or 'pipeline' to define a series of tasks run for an analysis
  - WDL (Workflow Definition Language) script concepts are shown below
    - READ WDL documentation - [link](https://software.broadinstitute.org/wdl/documentation/quickstart)
    - VIEW 'Using WDL' MindMap - [link](https://atlas.mindmup.com/lynnlangit/wdl/index.html)